Welsh Rarebit is the ultimate cheese on toast, a rich sauce with English mustard and Worcestershire sauce, grilled until golden and bubbly.

 - 4 Slices Bread

-- Eggs for Frying if you are making Buck Rarebit
+- 2 Large Eggs (for frying if you are making buck rarebit)

 Instructions

-- Heat the milk in a small pan until just before boiling point.
+- Heat the milk in a small pan until just before the boiling point.

 - Throw in the cheese, Worcestershire sauce, mustard and cheese and keep stirring until melted and smooth.